oshaughnessy/aws-web-examples/01-s3/README.md

 # S3

-This example shows how to host a simple static web site at AWS using S3.
+This example shows how to host a simple static web site at AWS using [Amazon S3](https://aws.amazon.com/s3/), their Simple Storage Service.

 What does it do?